-The BAFFA Art Gallery has been housed in the Gillette House since 1984, having previously been located at the Islip Grange.
-The Gallery helps to promote local artists by providing a beautiful venue for them to exhibit their work.
-Shows usually change on a monthly basis.
-Over the years, the BAFFA Gallery has featured more than 23 individual artists as well as seven different art groups.
-In addition, each spring, the BAFFA Gallery sponsors art shows for local elementary and middle schools as well as a popular juried high school competition with student artists coming from local Long Island high schools.
+The BAFFA Art Gallery has been housed in the Gillette House since 1984.
+Before that, it was located at the Islip Grange beginning in 1978.
+The Gallery promotes local artists by providing a beautiful venue to exhibit their work.
+Shows usually change on a monthly or bi-monthly basis.
+Over the years, the BAFFA Gallery has featured dozens of individual artists and seven different art groups.
+In addition, each spring, the BAFFA Art Gallery sponsors art shows for local elementary and middle schools as well as a popular juried high school competition with student artists coming from local Long Island high schools.
 Participating schools come from Brentwood in the west to William Floyd in the east.
 The Ellen Stoll Best-in-Show Award is presented to the most outstanding artist in honor of Ellen Stoll, who was the driving force behind the BAFFA Art Gallery for many decades, and the founder of the student art shows.
 Additionally, the Jacqueline C. Palmer Award is presented to a graduating high school senior for outstanding artwork.

 About the Gillette House

 The office of BAFFA and the art gallery share space in the historic Gillette House in Sayville at 47 Gillette Avenue just south of Main Street, Montauk Highway.
 The art gallery is located in two rooms with a separate entrance on the south side of the building.
 BAFFA has hosted juried high school invitational exhibits for a number of years each spring at which time the recipient of the Jacqueline C. Palmer Art Award for a graduating senior is chosen.
 BAFFA also has sponsored many individual and multi-artist shows featuring local artists.